mikrosk/mikrosk.github.io/sparrow/index.md

 ### Sparrow resources

 It seems that there had been two 32-bit Atari machines in development at the same time: the Falcon (designed by John D. Horton Jr. in Dallas, Texas) and the [Sparrow](https://www.maedicke.de/atari/hardware/sparrow.htm) (designed by Moshe Segal and Eran Dariel in Israel).
 The latter became the "real" [Falcon 030](https://www.maedicke.de/atari/hardware/falcon.htm) as we know it.
 What happened to the former one, nobody knows.
-Some of its features resemble the [Atari Microbox](https://www.maedicke.de/atari/hardware/microbox.htm), due to lack of any mention of PCI slots it perhaps wouldn't mean to be the [Falcon 040](https://www.maedicke.de/atari/hardware/falcon040.htm).
+Some of its features resemble the [Microbox](https://www.maedicke.de/atari/hardware/microbox.htm), due to lack of any mention of PCI slots it perhaps wouldn't meant to be the [Falcon 040](https://www.maedicke.de/atari/hardware/falcon040.htm).

 The following documents were found & rescued by [Christian Zietz](https://www.chzsoft.de) and first published at [atari-home.de](https://forum.atari-home.de/index.php/topic,13380.msg214172.html#msg214172):